New Way Out: Composition

 "New Way Out" is an industrial pop, pop metal, electronic rock, nu metal, and hard rock song that talks about self-growth and pulling oneself back from the edge.
 It has been influenced by Madonna and Britney Spears.

 Commercial performance

 "New Way Out" premiered on BBC Radio 1 when it was released.
 The song debuted at number 17 on the Mainstream Rock chart.
 It became her second song to enter the Mainstream Rock Airplay chart after "V.A.N", which peaked at number nine.

 In popular culture

-In 2025, the song was used as the main theme for WWE's Elimination Chamber: Toronto event.
+The song was used as the main theme for WWE's Elimination Chamber event in 2025.
+It was also included on the Horizon XS radio station from the 2026 video game Forza Horizon 6.